 The underground operation is still in its experimental stages.
 However, the geology is more clearly visible in the underground tunnel.
 As additional tunnels are opened, they will add important information that can be used for other exploration projects.

-Prospecting and ExplorationExtensive prospecting and exploration are the keys to ensuring and securing the production and life of a large-scale mechanized mine like Kagem.
+Prospecting and ExplorationExtensive prospecting and exploration are the keys to ensuring and securing the production and life of a large-scale mechanised mine like Kagem.
 Gemfields has invested a lot of capital in both core drilling and bulk sampling since it took over the mine.

-Since emerald prospecting in the Kafubu area has never paused in the past 100 years, earlier investigations formed a solid base for current and future work.
+Since emerald prospecting in the Kafubu area has not paused in the past 100 years, earlier investigations formed a solid basis for current and future work.
 Prospecting’s main goal is to better define the underground distribution of the ore-bearing schist and the quartz-tourmaline veins.
-Meanwhile, the exploration also allows the geologists to form a better estimate of how much waste and ore they need to handle to recover the emeralds.
+Meanwhile, the exploration also allows geologists to form a better estimate of how much waste and ore they need to handle to recover the emeralds.
 In earlier stages, both magnetic and radiometric surveys were used to locate the talc-magnetite schist and the quartz-tourmaline veins.
 Since the schist contains magnetite, it has a higher magnetic reactivity than other rocks in the area.
 The presence of certain elements in pegmatites and quartz-tourmaline veins allows them to be picked up by radiometric surveys.

-After the location is targeted, finer resolution methods like core drilling, petrographic analysis, and geochemical analysis are applied to more accurately delineate the talc-magnetite bodies and the quartz-tourmaline veins.
+After the location is targeted, finer resolution methods like core drilling, petrographic analysis and geochemical analysis are applied to more accurately delineate the talc-magnetite bodies and the quartz-tourmaline veins.
 For the past three years, intensive core drilling and bulk sampling have been done by the mine’s exploration team within selected areas.

 Every drill core is important as a reference for future mine planning, so they are all very well catalogued and preserved as individual sample assets.
 Mine personnel can easily access them for further study.
-The cost of core drilling is $500 per meter.
+The cost of core drilling is $500 per metre.
 The total amount that Gemfields has invested in this process is tremendous, but it’s a necessary expense for starting any serious mining project and allowing the miners to understand as much as possible about the geology of the area.
 It also helps them determine the most cost-effective mining technique.
 As Robert Gessner repeatedly said, “Mining is dictated by the geology.”